MMACS11DC1-2025/class-exercises-Jeremy-wong123/4.4/README.md

     -if user does not follow valid input set by the program(not 'good', 'bad' or 'ehh') &(not a number from 1-15) the user must re-enter a suitable value
-    -Some cases where a snowflake may be drawn partially outside the window -Scenarios where snowflakes clutter in a specfic area
+    -Some cases where a snowflake may be drawn partially outside the window -Scenarios where snowflakes clutter in a specfic area -If the user inputs a string as the ammount of desired snowflakes the program will have an error since it's trying to turn a string of letters into an integer